topsoftrees/Homelabs/project 8.4 - NSM Setup - Nagios Core.md

 # Nagios Setup

-What's the difference between Splunk Enterprise and Nagios Core?

 You might have to change the versions but at the time of this setup, Nagios Core is running 4.4.7 and the plugins run 2.4.0.

 **Run the following on the monitor:**